mahof018/stereo-visual-odometry/README.md

 ## Scripts and Functions
--Use `ICP_dense.mat` to calculate transformation matrices between the frames with sparse stereo -Use `ICP_sparse.mat` to calculate transformation matrices between the frames with dense stereo
+- Use `ICP_dense.mat` to calculate transformation matrices between the frames with sparse stereo
+- Use `ICP_sparse.mat` to calculate transformation matrices between the frames with dense stereo